Pathein: Etymology

-The city's name is believed to derive from the Old Mon name, ဖာသီ ([pha sɛm]). "pha" means great or wide and sī/sɛm means river or sea.
+The name is believed to derive from the Old Mon name, ဖာသီ ([pha sɛm]). "pha" means great or wide and sī/sɛm means river or sea.
 Pha-sɛm means a big sea.
 The name was corrupted to Bassein during the British colonial period.

 An alternate theory holds that the city's name comes from the classical name of Pathein, Kusimanagara, a name used by ancient writings and the Kalyani inscriptions.
-Pathein itself is a corruption of Mon "Kuthen," which itself is a contraction of Kusimanagara.
+Pathein itself is a corruption of Mon "Kuthen," which itself is a contraction of Kusima or Kusimanagara, a Pali name for the city.
 This is supported by the fact that the Portuguese call Pathein "Cosmim."